How to Backup Gmail Emails

 Username and password not accepted

 This usually means you used your Gmail password instead of the App Password.
-Therefore, generate a new App Password and paste the 16-character string into your client.
+To fix it, generate a new App Password and paste the 16-character string into your client.

 IMAP sync is slow

 Gmail throttles IMAP at high request rates.
-As a result, you should limit Outlook to one connection.
-Also, let large mailboxes sync overnight.
+Limit Outlook to one connection and let large mailboxes sync overnight.

 Takeout MBOX file too big to open